teto1992/greenICTer/README.md

 <br></br>
 _A logic programming solution to assess the ecological footprint of your ICT system_

 This prototype implements a simplified version of the model by [Drouant et al. (2014)](https://www.sciencedirect.com/science/article/pii/S0140366414000218) to estimate energy consumption and carbon emission of ICT systems.
-It is entirely written in the declarative logic programming language Prolog, which makes it very readable and concise (the core of the prototype is less than 50 lines of code).
+It is entirely written in the declarative logic programming language Prolog, which makes it very readable and concise (the core of the prototype is only [42](https://youtu.be/tK0urw144cU) single lines of code).

 # Model